 Temperature and Humidity

 String of nickels thrive in humid, warm environments and do not tolerate cold temperatures or frost.
-They are hardy in USDA zones 9 to 11, but are typically grown indoors as houseplants.
-While a string of nickels will do well in average household humidity, if you place it in a location with some extra humidity such as a kitchen or bathroom it will thrive.
+They are hardy in USDA zones 10a to 11b, but they are typically grown indoors as houseplants.
+While a string of nickels can well in average household humidity, if you place it in a location with some extra humidity, such as a kitchen or bathroom, or on a tray of pebbles filled with water, it will thrive.